History of Hamburg: Since the 2000s

 After German reunification in 1990, and the accession of some Eastern European and Baltic States into the EU in 2004, Hamburg Harbour and Hamburg have ambitions for regaining their positions as the region's largest deep-sea port for container shipping and its major commercial and trading centre.

 In 2008, started the conversion of a section of the old Port of Hamburg facilities in the Elbe river island of Grasbrook into a mixed-used development called HafenCity.
-The project include modern office space, housing blocks, parks, and the flagship building Elbphilharmonie, designed by Swiss architects Herzog & de Meuron and inaugurated in January 2017.
+The project includes modern office space, housing blocks, parks, and the flagship building Elbphilharmonie, designed by Swiss architects Herzog & de Meuron and inaugurated in January 2017.
 The landscape projects in the redevelopment included open spaces designed by EMBT Architects (see Benedeta Taglibue) and the flood-protection and river promenade designed by Zaha Hadid.

 In 2015, a section to the north of the HafenCity called Speicherstadt was granted the UNESCO World Heritage Site status with the adjacent Kontorhausviertel.

 On 7 and 8 July 2017, the G20 summit took place in Hamburg, accompanied by protests and riots.